crf8472/libarcstk/BUILD.md

 ### Manual: PDF by LaTeX

-Libarcs provides also support for a PDF manual using LaTeX.
+Libarcstk provides also support for a PDF manual using LaTeX.
 An actual LaTeX installation (along with ``pdflatex``) is required for creating the manual.

 Building the PDF manual is only available without ``-DUSE_MCSS=ON``.
 Using